Theory of resonant x-ray scattering with ultrafast intense pulses: Conclusion and summary

 \section{Conclusion and summary}

 In this work, we present an approach to model the effects of coherent electron dynamics, specifically Rabi oscillations, on resonant x-ray scattering from intense x-ray pulses.
 Our description goes beyond the weak-field Kramers-Heisenberg model for monochromatic fields and the widely adopted rate equation methods for nonlinear x-ray interactions.
-Our approach for describing the coherent light-matter interaction calculates both the resonant fluorescence and elastic scattering probability amplitudes while accounting for competing processes such as Auger decay and photoionization.
+This approach for describing the coherent light-matter interaction calculates both the resonant fluorescence and elastic scattering probability amplitudes while accounting for competing processes such as Auger decay and photoionization.

-We benchmark our results against previous work on resonant fluorescence and rate equation approaches in the intense x-ray field regime, as well as the Kramers-Heisenberg differential cross section in the weak-field monochromatic regime.
-As an example, we apply our method to calculate the complete single-atom response for near-elastic scattering from Ne\textsuperscript{+}.
-Our approach allows us to investigate the dependence of the total scattering response on pulse area (intensity), pulse duration, initial electronic state, final state of the scattered electron, and scattered photon momentum and polarization.
+We benchmark our results against the previous work on resonant fluorescence and rate equation approaches in the intense x-ray field regime, as well as the Kramers-Heisenberg DCS in the weak-field monochromatic regime.
+As an example, we apply the method to calculate the complete single-atom response for near-elastic scattering from Ne\textsuperscript{+}.
+This approach allows us to investigate the dependence of the total scattering response on pulse area (intensity), pulse duration, initial electronic state, final state of the scattered electron, and scattered photon momentum and polarization.

 Using this approach, we examine the contributions from both the elastic scattering and resonant fluorescence channels and the role of interference between these channels in the strong-field limit.
-This interference exhibits a non-trivial dependence on intensity, leading to an intensity-dependent differential scattering cross section.
-We observe a notable difference in the differential cross section between coherent and incoherent sums at small pulse areas (Q), which diminishes at larger pulse areas.
+The interference exhibits a non-trivial dependence on intensity, leading to an intensity-dependent differential scattering cross section.
+We observe a notable difference in the DCS between coherent and incoherent sums at small pulse areas (Q), which diminishes at larger pulse areas.
+This observation suggests a simplified approach for the computation of the total scattering response at large pulse areas.

 The interference is also found to cause an asymmetry in the energy spectrum.
-The nature of the interference is found to depend on the initial state of the system.
-For an initial state of $1s2p_0^{-1}$, the interference effect does not appear in the differential cross section but can manifest in the energy spectrum.
-This interference can potentially be exploited to enhance the elastic scattering signal for x-ray imaging applications.Future work extending our formalism to multi-atom systems and the hard x-ray regime will provide valuable insights for imaging heterogeneous systems with atomic resolution and elemental contrast.
+This interference can potentially be exploited to enhance the elastic scattering signal for x-ray imaging applications.